wtbxsjy/wtbxsjy/README.md

 - 👋 Hi, I’m @wtbxsjy
 - 👀 I’m a bioinformatic engneer in BGI-Shenzhen, mainly working on genomic, transcriptomic, proteomic, metabolomic and multiomics projects.
 - 🌱 My mainly coding language is R but I can also coding with perl, python and c.
-- 📫 If you have any question or corlaborate intrests, please mail to wtbxsjy@hotmail.com to reach me
+- 📫 If you have any question or collaborate intrests, please mail to mailto:wtbxsjy@hotmail.com to reach me

 <!---
 wtbxsjy/wtbxsjy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.